JakesAjao/LeaveManagementSystems/README.md

 ## About The Project

-In this project, the members are creating a leave management system.
-The project has the following components:
+In this project, the members are creating a leave management systemS.
+The project has the following modules:

-  1. **CLIENT CONSOLE**
+  1. **EMPLOYEE MODULE**
-  2. **ADMIN MANAGEMENT CONSOLE**
+  2. **ADMIN MANAGEMENT MODULE**
-  3. **CLIENT REGISTRATION COMPONENT**
+  3. **EMPLOYEE REGISTRATION MODULE**
+  4. **SUPERVISOR REGISTRATION MODULE

-Before accessing the **CLIENT CONSOLE**, the client has to register himself/herself using the **CLIENT REGISTRATION COMPONENT**.
+Before accessing the **EMPLOYEE MODULE**, the MODULE has to register himself using the **EMPLOYEE REGISTRATION MODULE**.
 The registration component consists of a simple HTML form and the confirmation page for the same.
 Also, the registration details of the same are mailed to the client’s registered email address.
 The mail feature is present in all the three components and is used as required.

-The **CLIENT CONSOLE** consists of the following features:
+The **EMPLOYEE MODULE** consists of the following features:

   1. Requesting for a leave
   2. Password recovery option (through email)